croct-tech/plug-js/docs/events.md

 ### userProfileChanged

-This event records that a user profile changed.
+This event records that a user profile has changed.

 The SDK automatically tracks this event when you call [`save`](patch.md#save) on the patch returned by the [`user.edit`](user.md#edit) method.